 Prolonged UV exposure.

 Topical steroids can be used to reduce skin inflammation.
 Retinoids work by stimulating cell growth and hyperpigmentation.
-The best way to prevent this skin condition is by using a sunblock.

 Most white spots are harmless.
 But consider making a visit to your dermatologist when the spots begin to grow in size or spread.